playcanvas/developer.playcanvas.com/content/en/user-manual/scripting/creating-new.md

 position: 1
 ---

 To create a new script use the Asset Panel and select New Script.
 You will be asked to enter a name for for your new script file.
-All script files must end in `.js`.

 ![New Script][0]